ruby-syntax-tree/syntax_tree/README.md

 SyntaxTree::Rake::WriteTask.new
 ```

-These calls will define `rake stree:check` and `rake stree:write` (equivalent to calling `stree check` and `stree write` respectively).
+These calls will define `rake stree:check` and `rake stree:write` (equivalent to calling `stree check` and `stree write` with the CLI respectively).
 You can configure them by either passing arguments to the `new` method or by using a block.

 #### `name`

-If you'd like to change the default name of the rake task, you can pass that as the first optioon, as in:
+If you'd like to change the default name of the rake task, you can pass that as the first argument, as in:

 ```ruby
 SyntaxTree::Rake::WriteTask.new(:format)